bcylin/ICInputAccessory/README.md

 ### ICKeyboardDismissTextField

-* A text field that has a button to dismiss keyboard on the input accessory view.
+A text field that has a button to dismiss keyboard on the input accessory view.

+### OptionPickerControl

+An easy to use `UIControl` that displays a `UIPickerView` with given options.

 ### ICTokenField